Xilinx/Vitis_Embedded_Platform_Source/README.md

 To cross-compile with this SDK from the command line, run `source ./environment-setup-*-xilinx-linux` to set up your environment (cross-compile build tools, libraries, etc).

+>Note: Users targeting Ubuntu OS for application development need to download the [sysroot](https://ubuntu.com/download/amd) from Canonical.

+## Using AMD Embedded Development Framework (EDF) with Vitis Base Platforms

+The newly introduced Vitis Base Platforms, such as `vek385_base`, are now compatible with EDF pre-built images.
+Unlike the traditional PetaLinux common image flow, the EDF pre-built image for VEK385 enables *Segmented Configuration*, eliminating the need for Vitis workflows to assemble a flash image.
+To deploy Vitis applications, simply copy the Vitis-generated PDI, DTBO, XCLBIN and host application files to the running target.
+Using `fpgautil` to load the PDI and update DTBO, and execute the XRT host application with XCLBIN.

+<p class="sphinxhide" align="center"><sub>Copyright © 2020–2025 Advanced Micro Devices, Inc.</sub></p>

+<p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>